IOTechSystems/xrt-examples/CommandComponent/README.md

 cd CommandComponent
 xrt deployment/config
 ```
-*Note: upon running XRT a schedule is present consisting of get requests at regular intervals upon a virtual device.
+*Note upon running XRT a schedule is present consisting of get requests at regular intervals upon a virtual device.
 The purpose of this is described under Update Component within the Walkthrough section.*

 ## Walkthrough